-The 'Addressing water sector climate change vulnerabilities in the outlying island states of Palau' project is improving water infrastructure in Palau's five outlying island states - Angaur, Hatohobei, Kayangel, Peleliu and Sonsorol.
+The 'Addressing water sector climate change vulnerabilities in the outlying island states of Palau' project is improving water infrastructure in Palau's five outlying island States - Angaur, Hatohobei, Kayangel, Peleliu and Sonsorol.
 Rainwater catchment systems in Hatohobei and Sonsorol are being repaired and replaced, and groundwater pumping, storage and distribution systems will be upgraded in the other three states.
-The project is also conducting hydrological assessments; expanding water systems monitoring and maintenance regimes; and providing water conservation education.
+The project is also adding to the hydrogeological knowledge base in the outlying island states; expanding regimes for water systems monitoring and maintenance; and providing water conservation education.

-How does this project assist climate change adaptation in Palau?
+How does this project assist climate change adaptation?